Generalized Kernel Two-Sample Tests: A New Test Statistic

 where $\Sigma_{\alpha,\beta} = \var((\alpha,\beta)^{T})$.
 The expressions of $\ep(\beta)$, $\ep(\beta)$, and $\Sigma_{\alpha,\beta}$ can be derived analytically and they are provided in Theorem \ref{thm:mean}.
 The new test statistic designed in this way aggregates deviations of $\alpha$ and $\beta$ from their expectations under the permutation null in both directions, so it can cover more general alternatives than $\textrm{MMD}^2_{u}$.

-We briefly check the performance of GPK to see if it works as we expected (more simulation studies are provided in Section \ref{sec:sim}).
-We here use a similar simulation setting as in Section \ref{sec:prob:lim} by considering Gaussian data $N_{d}(\textbf{0}_{d},\Sigma)$ vs. $N_{d}(a\textbf{1}_{d},b\Sigma)$ with $\Sigma_{(i,j)} = 0.4^{|i-j|}$ and $m=n=50$, under location and$\slash$or scale alternatives.
-The estimated power and empirical sizes of GPK and MMD-Bootstrap are estimated through 1,000 trials and they are presented in Figure \ref{fig:compare} and Table \ref{tab:compare1}, respectively.
-We see that GPK has comparable power to $\textrm{MMD}^2_{u}$ for location alternatives.
-However, when the change is in scale, MMD-Bootstrap performs poorly and GPK has much higher power.
-When both the mean and the variance differ, GPK in general outperforms MMD-Bootstrap.
-We also see that GPK controls the type I error well (Table \ref{tab:compare1}).
+To assess the performance of GPK, we conduct preliminary evaluations (further simulation studies are detailed in Section \ref{sec:sim}).
+We adopt a simulation setting akin to that in Section \ref{sec:prob:lim}, involving Gaussian data $N_{d}(0_{d},\Sigma(0.4))$ vs. $N_{d}(a1_{d},b\Sigma(0.4))$ with $m=n=50$, and considering location and$\slash$or scale alternatives.
+The estimated power of GPK is compared to that of MMD-Bootstrap across 1,000 trials, and the results are presented in Figure \ref{fig:compare}.
+We see that GPK has comparable power to MMD-Bootstrap for location alternatives.
+However, when the difference involves scale, MMD-Bootstrap performs poorly, while GPK demonstrates significantly higher power.
+When both mean and variance differ, GPK in general outperforms MMD-Bootstrap.